sahayasuganthi/-newrepository/README.md

 ## Seed data

-Data is automatically seeded when care planning is run in a development environment or when the containers are started using `Docker-Qa-Up` powershell command.
+Data is automatically seeded when Clinincal-Content-Discovery is run in a development environment or when the containers are started using `Docker-Qa-Up` powershell command.

 ### In development environment

 Data is only seeded once.
 To clear the mongo database in order for the data to be reseeded, run `docker-compose down -v`.
-This will remove all volumes for the care planning containers.
+This will remove all volumes for the Clinincal-Content-Discovery containers.

 ### In QA environment

 Data is only seeded once.
 Subsequent calls to `Docker-Qa-Up` and `Docker-Qa-Down` will keep the data. `Docker-Qa-Remove` will keep the data too.
 To clear the mongo database in order for the data to be reseeded, run `Docker-Qa-Down -RemoveData`.
-This will remove all volumes for the care planning containers.
+This will remove all volumes for the Clinincal-Content-Discovery containers.

 ## E2E tests